Cam-4587/TechTalk/README.md

 ## Typography

-Trhoughout the project Arial was used but Poppins was imported from google fonts to be used for the contact form.
+Throughout the project Arial was used but Poppins was imported from google fonts to be used for the contact form.

 ## Imagery